THE APPLICATION PROCESS FOR SDP2017 WILL OPEN IN NOVEMBER 2016.

-To apply, please download and complete the 2016 Application Form (below) and return it to us at the OII.
-You can complete this form electronically using Microsoft Word, and email it to us in a single email with all relevant attachments, at email@example.com or you can print off the form and complete it by hand, before mailing the hard copy with accompanying documents to: Summer Doctoral Programme 2016, Oxford Internet Institute, 1 St Giles, Oxford OX1 3JS, UK.
+To apply, please download and complete the 2017 Application Form (below) and return it to us at the OII.
+You can complete this form electronically using Microsoft Word, and email it to us in a single email with all relevant attachments, at firstname.lastname@example.org.

 Fees and scholarships

-The cost of the course is £1750, which covers accommodation at Hertford College, from the 3rd until the 16th July inclusive, and all course tuition fees.
+The cost of the course is [to be confirmed], which covers accommodation at Hertford College, from the 2 July-14 July inclusive, and all course tuition fees.
 Travel to and from Oxford is not included in this fee.
 Lunch will be provided on week days, and several dinners and social events are also included.

-The OII offers one SDP scholarship equivalent to the cost of the SDP fee (£1750).
+The OII offers one SDP scholarship equivalent to the cost of the SDP fee.
 All applicants will be considered automatically and need not submit any additional information.